 • Dislikes music

-Using a sensory integrative approach provides your child with the just right challenge.
-Your therapist will work within the child’s current abilities and provide them with the experience and knowledge necessary to produce adaptive responses and increase generalization of skills across contexts.
+Using a sensory integrative approach provides your child with the just-right challenge.
+Your therapist will work within the child’s current abilities and provide them with the experience and knowledge necessary to produce adaptive responses and increase the generalization of skills across contexts.